FAQs

 What is a hex colour code?

-A hex colour code is 6 (hexadecimal) characters that represent a single colour.
-You can use the colour
+A hex colour code comprises six (hexadecimal) characters that represent a single colour.

-Please note that Discord doesn't accept #000000
+Please note that Discord doesn't accept pure white or pure black as colours.

-so consider colour contrast with dark and light modes when picking.
+Your team colour is the role colour your team will receive on Discord, so consider colour contrast with dark and light modes when picking.

 Why is there a